dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2723: Economic disparities exacerbate inequality.
+### T2723: Economic disparity: the rich get richer, and the poor get poorer.

 |Support|
 |---|